cyso/securely-nginx-container/CONTRIBUTING.md

-# Contributing to [Project Name]
+# Contributing

-Thank you for considering contributing to [Project Name]!
+Thank you for considering contributing to this project!

 ## How to Contribute